chesslablab/php-chess/docs/pgn-parsing.md

 51.Kxe5 Bxg3+  1/2-1/2
 ```

-As you can see in this example, the first move `1.Nf3 Nf3` is semantically incorrect, and for this reason it won't be dumped into the console.
+As you can see in this example, the first move `1.Nf3 Nf3` is incorrect, and for this reason it won't be dumped into the console.

 ```php
 use Chess\PgnParser;